marina601/easy-cocktail-recipes/README.md

 - A clear and simple landing page with a big hero image where the user will have a clear understanding of the website.
 - A simple navigation menu will outline the content of the blog.
 - Three statements will appear on scroll explaining to the user what to expect.
-- An anchor link from the menu to recipes will display a selection of cocktail recipes with a star rating and prep time.
-- Once the user selects the recipe by clicking on the image the recipe card will be displayed allowing the user to rate the recipe
+- Once the user selects the recipe by clicking on the image the recipe card will be displayed allowing the user to view the recipe.

 ### About Page: